I. The Misframed Argument

 XI.
 A Posture of Restraint

-What this essay has been tracing is not a doctrine, but a posture.
+What this essay has been tracing is a posture.

 Religion gave the hole a face because it had no geometry.
 Faced with a real structural pressure and no formal means to describe it, the only honest option available was story.
 That story did important work.
-It stabilised belief.
-It coordinated societies.
-It allowed human beings to live inside a universe that felt larger than their explanations.
+It stabilised belief, coordinated societies, allowed human beings to live inside a universe that felt larger than their explanations.

-But story is not structure.
+But story is a different thing from structure.
 And we no longer live in a moment where story is the only option.

-We now possess languages—mathematical, informational, geometric—that can gesture toward structure without personifying it.
+We now possess languages (mathematical, informational, geometric) that can gesture toward structure without personifying it.
 These languages are incomplete, difficult, and emotionally unrewarding.
-They do not tell us who we are to the universe or what it wants from us.
-They tell us, instead, what kinds of relationships are possible, and which explanations break when pushed too far.
+They tell us what kinds of relationships are possible, and which explanations break when pushed too far, rather than telling us who we are to the universe or what it wants from us.

-The danger ahead is not disbelief.
-Disbelief is easy.
-The danger is impatience.
-The urge to rush ahead of constraint, to populate the hole as soon as it begins to feel real, to mistake the discomfort of abstraction for a failure of imagination rather than a sign of progress.
+The danger ahead is impatience, the urge to rush ahead of constraint, to populate the hole as soon as it begins to feel real, to mistake the discomfort of abstraction for a failure of imagination rather than a sign of progress.

 The universe may not look back at us.
 That is a difficult thought to live with, because it denies us a role in the story we most want to tell.
-But a universe that does not look back is not a universe without order.
-It is a universe that does not flatter.
+But a universe that does not look back still has order.
+It simply does not flatter.

-Structural honesty is colder than consolation, but it is also more durable.
+Structural honesty is colder than consolation.
+It is also more durable.

-To accept that reality may include axes we cannot inhabit, influences we cannot narrate, and constraints that do not care about meaning is not an act of nihilism.
-It is an act of maturity.
-It is the decision to let explanation remain impersonal long enough to become precise.
+To accept that reality may include axes we cannot inhabit, influences we cannot narrate, and constraints that do not care about meaning is a decision to let explanation remain impersonal long enough to become precise.
+It is the opposite of nihilism.

 The question now is not whether the hole will be filled.
 It always will be.
 The question is with what.